villeteam/vexer/README.md

 ## NOTES
 You can of course use any of your Maven and IDE -skills to set up the project in a different manner.
 A few points you should notice:
-- Exercise types are at the moment looked automatically only from packages starting with edu.vserver, if you use some other package for your exercise-type, you must override VilleExerStubUI's method getTypesToLoad() in generated {package}.stub.StubUI in {artifactId}-stub module
+- Exercise types are at the moment looked automatically only from packages starting with fi.utu.ville, if you use some other package for your exercise-type, you must override VilleExerStubUI's method getTypesToLoad() in generated {package}.stub.StubUI in {artifactId}-stub module
-- As we hit a more stable state with the project we will hopefully be migrating the artifacts to some other place than github, this might include changing the groupId as edu.vserver is not really our domain-name but just a name that we have been using internally
+- As we hit a more stable state with the project we will hopefully be migrating the artifacts to some other place than github...